Azure/PSRule.Rules.Azure/docs/using-templates.md

 - References to Key Vault secrets are not expanded.
   A placeholder value is used instead.
 - Multi-line strings are not supported.
+- Template expressions up to a maximum of 100,000 characters are supported.

 ## Template links